trackingmore100/tracking-sdk-androd/README.md

 --------------

 Tips:
+- When sandbox and lang are included in your parameters, it will be automatically added to the parameters.
+If sandbox is true, your request will not require the correct APIKEY, but the results returned by each interface will be fixed
 - Declare your API KEY as a static final variable
 - Every time you want to make a request, create and execute it right away.
 - Don't reuse request.